diskoverdata/diskover-docs/source_files/user_analytics_smart_searches.md

 ![Image: Smart Searches Report Overview](images/image_analytics_smart_searches_report_overview_20230214.png)

 A) Reports with results in number of items – click on a report to open the results in the search page.
+Those [sample queries can be customized](#smart_searches_customize).

 B) Reports with results in size – click on a report to open the results in the search page.